iammane/security/fastnotes.md

 gowitness / eyewitness - take screenshots of pages found (legion can also do this)

 ccwillem/danglingdomains - CNAME checking, trying to look into this shortly... (seems to just crap out? needs a closer look).\
-anshumanbh/tko-subs - also not working great, needs more research.
+anshumanbh/tko-subs - also not working great, needs more research.\
+Yahoo!
+SubdomainSleuth - https://github.com/yahoo/SubdomainSleuth - need to look into.